Orthogonal-Research-Lab/fQXI-Essays/Undecidability, Uncomputability, and Unpredictability/Essay.md

 3) un-physical problems (no physical analogue).

-We often use physical analogues to address complex biological and social problems (the "velocity" of spent money, "jet engines" to propel diatoms through water, "gas" models of social interactions).
+We often use physical analogues to address complex biological and social problems (the "velocity" of spent money, "jet engines" to propel organisms through water or air, "gas" models of social interactions).
 But how physical are these systems, and do analogues provide insight?
 In cases such as Psychophysics, there is an interaction with physical processes.
 It may also be that such metaphors rest on problems and systems that are easy to quantify and symbolize.

 ### Questions that result from these issues: